Education, outreach, exhibitions

 Opening of 22nd National Small Works exhibition.

 The National Small Works Show brings prints and photos from across the nation to delight our audiences.
-This show is always juried by museum curators or other recognized art professionals who also select the show’s First Place Prize award - a solo show presented the following year in the highly regarded Washington Printmakers Gallery in the Book Hill neighborhood of Georgetown, Washington, DC.
-After cancelling the show for the past few years, we look forward to the 23rd NSW show in 2023.
+This show is always juried by museum curators or other recognized art professionals who also select the show’s award winners.
+This will be the 27th annual exhibition to be held at the Washington Printmakers Gallery in the Book Hill neighborhood of Georgetown, Washington, DC.

 artist invitationals and excellence in printmaking